Xenon nitrate

 Xenon nitrate, also called xenon dinitrate, is an inorganic compound consisting of one xenon atom bonded to two nitrate groups.
-It can be made by reacting xenon difluoride with anhydrous nitric acid, but it only exists transiently before decomposing, and therefore it has not been isolated and full characterized.
+It can be made by reacting xenon difluoride with anhydrous nitric acid, but it only exists transiently before decomposing, and therefore it has not been isolated and fully characterized.
 A related compound, xenon fluoride nitrate, has been made and is stable enough to be studied in more detail.

 Production

 Attempted production has used the following reaction: